beaverbuilder/feature-requests/README.md

 ### Post a feature request
 If you've viewed the list of feature requests and yours isn't listed, post it in [Issues](https://github.com/beaverbuilder/feature-requests/issues).
 Make sure to select the right product so  it gets labeled appropriately.

-**Note** We may edit Issue titles or content for organization or clarity purposes.

 ### Vote feature requests up or down
 When you open a feature request (issue), you'll see a smiley face.
 If you want to vote in favor of that feature, click that icon and select the **Thumbs Up** icon.
 This ensures your vote is counted and allow us to filter the results by the number of Thumbs Up votes.